Contraband (American Civil War): Development of other Contraband Camps

 Contraband camps developed around many Union-held forts and encampments.
 In 1863, after the Emancipation Proclamation and authorization of black military units, thousands of free black people began to enlist in the United States Colored Troops.
 The Army allowed their families to take refuge at contraband camps.
 The black troops ultimately comprised nearly ten percent of all the troops in the Union Army.

 By the end of the war, more than one hundred contraband camps had been developed in the South.
 Many were assisted by missionary teachers recruited from the North by the American Missionary Association and other groups who, together with free blacks and freedmen, agreed that education of the formerly enslaved people was of the highest priority.
 The teachers often wrote about the desire of freed people, both adults and children, for education.

-Enslaved individuals often used the proximity to Union armies as a chance to escape, as seen in the letter of Floridian Jacob Rand, of the 3rd Florida Infantry Regiment to his colonel, William S. Dilworth, over an incident involving his battalion commander, Major Benjamin B. Sample.

-That damned rascal of an gentleman, that vilest offender and thief of no moral regard!
-Yesterday, being the 21st of May, our battalion was ordered to construct fortifications above a creek.
-Major Sample rode to the nearest farm and gathered around some forty-one slaves, including woman and small children, which belonged to a Mr. Harrison.
-He led them to the creek and tasked them with the erecting of fieldwork, which, seeing as the day was unbearably hot, the men gladly stepped aside and rested.
-When I had, having taken part in the noon rest, woken to find the works completed but the slaves gone, I hurried to find the sentry on duty.
-It was upon this hour, I learned of Major Sample's treachery.
-The slaves, having completed the task, were led to the creek for water by our Major, where he subsequently pointed them to yankee lines and left them to their own devices, with no guard to escort them back to Mr. Harrison!
-When I confronted him, he wore the devil of a grin, and told me he would see to the matter!
-The devil!
-After this, he went back to Mr. Harrison and paid him in paper dollars, his own horse, officer's sword, and even his wedding ring for the lost property.
-Now the men joke behind his back, calling him a negro-lover!
-Such moral decay and blatant thievery is damning to the morale of the army.
-Swift action must be taken!